-be included, including costs already expended.
+Project capital costs may be incurred across multiple years.
+All costs of the project (or that sub-component requesting funding if the project is a sub-component of a larger project and has independent utility) should be included, including costs already expended.
 Capital costs should be recorded in the year in which they are expected to be incurred by the parties developing and constructing the project, regardless of when payment is to be made for those expenses by the project sponsor (such as repayments of any principal and interest associated with financing the project that may occur well after the project has been constructed).

-Applications for USDOT discretionary grant programs and their accompanying BCAs will typically provide capital cost information in three distinct forms:
+Applicants for USDOT discretionary grant programs should provide capital cost information for the project in three distinct forms:

 - 1) Nominal dollars.
-The cost estimates provided in the project financial plan included in the application narrative will typically be stated in YOE dollars, also referred to as nominal dollars, reflecting the actual costs that have previously been or are expected to be incurred in the future. - 2) Real dollars.
-As noted above in Section 4.2, all costs and benefits used in the BCA should be stated in real or constant dollars using a common base year.
-Cost elements that were expended in prior years should thus be updated to the recommended base year (2021).
-Costs incurred in future years should be adjusted to base year based on the future inflation assumptions that were used to derive them, and those assumptions should be clearly stated in the analysis. - 3) Discounted Real dollars.
-Any future year constant dollar costs should also be appropriately discounted to the baseline analysis year to allow for comparisons with other BCA elements (see Section 4.3).
+The cost estimates provided in the project budget/financial plan included in the application narrative should be stated in YOE dollars, also referred to as nominal dollars, reflecting the actual costs that have previously been or are expected to be incurred in the future. - 2) Real dollars.
+As noted above in Section 4.2, all costs and benefits used in the BCA itself (but not the project budget) should be stated in real or constant dollars using a common base year.
+Cost elements that were expended in prior years should thus be updated to the recommended base year